How interoperability and open standards can help ICSs make the best use of technology

 Optimising existing systems in this way protects existing investment and makes it far more cost-effective to add new systems or organisations into the strategy going forward through incremental clinical programmes.
 The clinical portal also supports remote working, with secure single sign-in providing staff with a quick route to vital patient information from any location – something that will become ever more important as ICSs expand collaboration across health and community settings.

-By interleaving data from different sources, IMX-CR provides a consolidated health and care record across venues of care, meeting the Local Health and Care Record (LHCR) development requirements.
+By interleaving data from different sources, IMX-IR provides a consolidated health and care record across venues of care, meeting the Local Health and Care Record (LHCR) development requirements.

 Digitising front line services is transforming the patient experience and the day to day working environment for clinicians.
 Combining data from multiple systems and layering additional data over existing solutions will improve access to information with minimal disruption, which means user acceptance of change is far easier to achieve.